 6.4.
-Science Communication
+Marine science communication

 Education/communication programs should promote community awareness and increase public understanding.
-In a marine conservation context, awareness programs provide the public with information, for example, what they can and cannot do in protected areas and where the attractions and facilities are.
+In a marine conservation context, awareness programs provide the public with information, for example, of what they can and cannot do in protected areas and where the attractions and facilities are.
 Programs to increase understanding, on the other hand, provide the reasons why certain rules and regulations are in place and how the natural and social environment function and interact.
 This process-based approach increases understanding and appreciation of both governance arrangements and the natural environment.
 Science communication, therefore, is a major part of education/communication programs.

 6.4.1.
-Marine Science Communication
+Marine science communication

-From an internal departmental perspective, science communication is about transferring scientific knowledge into improved operational management, including building science capacity in regional staff.
+From an internal departmental perspective, science communication is about transferring scientific knowledge to improve policy, planning and operational management, including building science capacity in regional staff.
 From an external departmental perspective, science communication is principally about communicating scientific knowledge to positively influence community attitudes and behaviour towards conservation and sustainable use of the marine environment.
 Science communication is also about influencing the attitudes of politicians, media and industry groups with an aim of building confidence about governance, regulation and the use of science and technology.
 Confidence in the role of science also helps to sustain and increase funding for science.

 Science communication also promotes a better public understanding of the natural and social environments and their interaction, and positively influences both attitudes and behaviour of user and interest groups.
-Research indicates there is a high degree of public trust in scientists and, therefore, scientists can play a key role in conveying key conservation and management issues to the wider community.
+Research indicates there is a high degree of public trust in scientists and, therefore, scientists can play a key role in conveying key conservation and management messages to the wider community.
+Marine science communication will be a priority for the MSP.

 6.4.2.
-Marine Community Monitoring
+Marine community monitoring